se-for-sci/se-for-sci.github.io/content/week04_package/using_packages.md

 #### Self-contained scripts

-You can now make a self-contained script; that is, one that describes it's own requirements.
+You can now make a self-contained script; that is, one that describes its own requirements.
 You could make a `print_blue.py` file that looks like this:

 ```python